 You can click on the images to get a bigger picture (or pictures - see right hand column).

 Gauge work – Most brickwork uses a generous thickness of mortar to absorb any irregularity in te size of individual bricks.
-With the advent bricks that could be made to close tolerances, it became possible to lay them with much thinner layers of mortar.
+With the advent of bricks that could be made to close tolerances, it became possible to lay them with much thinner layers of mortar.
 This 'gauge work' became a status symbol, because it showed the owner could afford accurately made bricks.
 The joints were often pointed in white to emphasise the narrow joints.
 The example I have came from a demolished house that served as the offices for a local motor business.
 I suspect the line on it is where something, eg a post, was attached to the wall, because the white pointing does not go behind it.

 Internal colour – The colour of the finished brick develops during firing, and is normally different from the colour of the un-burnt clay.
 In most bricks, the whole body reaches more or less the same colour, but not always.
 I have some broken pieces of a modern brick that is red near the surface but grey in the middle, where the temperature was not so high for so long during firing.